timmykuo/mitopipeline/README.md

 - Accurately log successes and failures that occurred while running the pipeline

 ### Acknowledgements
 Many of the steps in the pipeline were adapted from scripts written by Sneha Grandhi.
-Check out her [Github](https://github.com/sneha-grandhi), [LinkedIn](https://www.linkedin.com/in/sneha-grandhi-phd-0165aa58/), or contact her through her [email](sneha_grandhi@hms.harvard.edu).
+Check out her [Github](https://github.com/sneha-grandhi), [LinkedIn](https://www.linkedin.com/in/sneha-grandhi-phd-0165aa58/), or contact her through her  email: sneha_grandhi@hms.harvard.edu.